Gori161121/ai-accounting-assistant/README.md

 ---

-# Project Status

-Architecture, planning, documentation, and platform design are currently in progress.

----

-# End Goal
+## End Goal

-Create an intelligent Financial Operations System capable of automating accounting workflows, improving financial visibility, supporting reporting, and delivering AI-powered financial intelligence.
+Create a system where financial information is no longer just recorded, but understood.

+A platform that transforms accounting data into financial intelligence.